Yorick

+The Young Lord Hamlet (Philip Hermogenes Calderon, 1868), depicting a living Yorick bearing the young prince on his back.

 Yorick is an unseen character in William Shakespeare's play Hamlet.
-He is the dead court jester whose skull is exhumed by the First Gravedigger in Act 5, Scene 1, of the play.
+He is the court jester whose skull is exhumed by the First Gravedigger in Act 5, Scene 1, of the play.
 The sight of Yorick's skull evokes a reminiscence by Prince Hamlet of the man, who apparently played a role during Hamlet's upbringing: